xinyee20/tp/docs/team/nijnxw.md

     of data from tutorial group to tutorial lesson to list of questions.
   * Highlights: This enhancement requires an in-depth analysis of design alternatives, the Model, Logic and Ui components.
-The implementation was challenging as we decided to refactor our original model design of storing the list of questions in each lesson to storing the questions in a global list with each question tagged to the tutorial group name and lesson name.
-Another highlight is the abstraction and integration of the question manager into the model manager to ensure that the GUI can automatically update upon data changes.
+The implementation was challenging as we decided to refactor our original model design of storing the list of questions in the middle of v1.2 which affected a lot of files.

 * **New Feature 2**: Added the ability to add, delete, edit and find questions through commands
   * What it does: Allows user to use the addressing question feature